 Registered representatives must participate in FINRA Continuing Education and demonstrate mastery of the latest FINRA rules and regulations.

-1 Our President, John Roth, has been a FINRA Associate member registered through NMS Capital Advisors LLC, a FINRA member broker dealer, since May 2016.
+1 Our President, John Roth, has been a FINRA Associate member registered through <transfer in progress>, a FINRA member broker dealer, since May 2016.